My name is Christopher Swain.

 4) To listen to the voices and hopes of others who are concerned about this situation, and to share those voices and hopes with the world— on social media, at speaking engagements, at events, and in a documentary film.

 The plan calls for a three-year project:

-First, a march across the country and along the border, honoring the memory of the children who have died, advocating publicly for the lost and imprisoned kids, visiting detention facilities, staging events in different cities, and filming interviews with affected families and fellow citizens.
+First, a march across the country and along the border, honoring the memory of the children who have died, advocating publicly for the lost and imprisoned kids, visiting detention and shelter facilities, staging events in different cities, distributing the “Declaration On Behalf Of All Children,” and filming interviews with affected families and fellow citizens.

-In year two, a speaking/advocacy tour where I share the voices I have heard and the knowledge I have gained on my journey, while completing work on the documentary film.
+In year two, a speaking/advocacy tour where I share the voices I have heard and the knowledge I have gained on my journey, continue distributing the Declaration, and complete work on the documentary film.

-In year three, I will be campaigning the documentary film on the film festival circuit and on a nationwide tour as a way of continuing to shine a light on the plight of these children.
+In year three, a tour of U.S. cities and the film festival circuit, using the documentary film to continue to shine a light on the plight of these children.

 With your help, we can shine a light on this situation until every last child is found, freed, and reunited with family.